-The bill provides reimbursement to school districts and other local taxing units for some of the net revenue reduction that would result from the bill's exemption and phase-out of machinery and equipment and furniture and fixtures, and the accelerated business inventory phase-out.
+The bill provides reimbursement to school districts and other local taxing units for some of the net revenue reduction that would result from the bill's exemption and phase-out of machinery and equipment and furniture and fixtures, and the accelerated inventory phase-out.
 Reimbursement is to be paid to school districts and joint vocational school districts from the newly created School District Tangible Property Tax Replacement Fund, and to other local taxing units through the newly created Local Government Tangible Property Tax Replacement Fund.
 These funds are to be funded by a portion of the Commercial Activity Tax proposed by the bill.
 The bill prescribes specific computations and procedures for the Tax Commissioner and the Department of Education to implement the reimbursement.

-Generally, the reimbursement for school districts School districts. (including joint vocational school districts) is based on the net revenue effect of the bill's property tax exemption and phase-outs after offsetting the increased state funding school districts receive when their taxable property values decline, and disregarding the effects of the previously enacted phase-down of business inventory taxes.
-The revenue effect of the previously enacted inventory tax phaseout is essentially subtracted from the revenue effect of the bill's exemptions and phase-outs, meaning the bill does not reimburse districts for revenue losses resulting from the previously enacted phase-down.
+Generally, the reimbursement for school districts School districts. (including joint vocational school districts) is based on the net revenue effect of the bill's property tax exemption and phase-outs after offsetting the increased state funding school districts receive when their taxable property values decline, and disregarding the effects of the currently scheduled phase-down of inventory taxes.
+The revenue effect of the previously enacted inventory tax phase-out is essentially subtracted from the revenue effect of the bill's exemptions and phase-outs, meaning the bill does not reimburse districts for revenue losses resulting from the previously enacted phase-down.
 (Nor does current law provide direct reimbursement for the previously enacted phase-down.)
 For the same reason, the state education aid offset incorporated in the bill's reimbursement formula does not offset state aid increases to the extent those increases result from the previously enacted inventory tax phase-down.
 In other words, the bill's reimbursement provision reimburses only for net revenue losses resulting from the bill's tax changes, disregarding previously enacted changes.

-The reimbursable net revenue losses generally are computed on the basis of school district levies in effect in 2005 (so long as the levy was approved by voters before September 1, 2005).
+The reimbursable net revenue losses generally are computed on the basis of 2004 taxable values and school district levies in effect in 2004 or in 2005 (so long as the levy was approved by voters before September 1, 2005).
 In the case of levies raising a fixed sum of money, such as bond levies and emergency levies, reimbursable losses are computed for as long as the district continues to impose the levy after 2005 and through 2018, including, in the case of emergency levies only, any renewals for the same amount as the original emergency levy minus the 2006 reimbursement amount.
+If a voted debt levy continues beyond 2018, it continues to be reimbursed until it expires.
+Voted debt levies also are reimbursed fully and do not become subject to the phase-down reimbursement percentages after 2010 (except for their contribution to the 1/2-mill increase in all overlapping fixed-sum levies, which is not reimbursed).

 The total reimbursement for all fixed-sum levies imposed over the same territory is to within 1/2-mill worth of the reimbursable loss.
 The unreimbursed 1/2-mill is divided among the overlapping school districts and local taxing units in proportion to the relative rates of their reimbursable fixed-sum levies.
 For example, if a school district's fixed-sum levies constitute 60% of all reimbursable fixed-sum levies over a territory, 60% of the unreimbursed 1/2-mill (0.30 mills) is not reimbursed to the school district.
 Instead, the rate of the district's fixed-sum levies will increase by a total of 0.30 mills, and the total of the other overlapping taxing units' levies will increase by the remaining 0.20 mills.